A brief guide to Purchasing Flying Freehold Property in Jersey

 We will check the minutes of the association and request information from the association representative.
 This will be with a view to obtaining clarification as to levels of expenditure incurred by the Association, whether the co-owners are discussing any major expenditure and that appropriate insurance cover is in place.

 The declaration of co-ownership contains details of the boundaries of the property, the rights and obligations of the association as owner of the land and buildings and any restrictions and rights affecting the property and its title.

-Accordingly Parslows conveyancers will check title to the association property.
+Accordingly, Parslows Jersey conveyancers will check title to the association property.
 This involves checking all transactions conducted by the Vendor and his predecessors in title for a minimum period of 40 years.
 Title research is now usually conducted online using the PRIDE system.
 The title to neighbouring properties will also be looked at to ensure that the boundaries they claim towards the property to be purchased and rights set out in those properties’ deeds again correspond with the information set out.
-The main aim of such exercise is to ensure that the association (and therefore the Vendor) has a good unencumbered marketable title to the property free from any outstanding claims.
-It should be noted that a title check will not reveal the existence of certain rights such as the rights of widowers or widow.
-In these circumstances we have to rely on information received from the Vendors lawyer.
+The main aim of such exercise is to ensure that the association (and therefore the Vendor) has a good, unencumbered marketable title to the property, free from any outstanding claims.
+It should be noted that a title check will not reveal the existence of certain rights such as the rights of widowers or widows.
+In these circumstances we have to rely on information received from the Vendor’s lawyer.

 It is drawn to your attention that all agencies now put disclaimers on the accuracy of information they provide.
 The Purchaser’s lawyer is therefore not liable if the information provided is incorrect.